LadyBluenotes/sarahgerrard.me/content/big-o-notation.md

 To analyze its time complexity:

 - **Best Case**: If the `target` is the first element in the `nums` array, the loop will run only once, and the algorithm will return immediately.
-This would be a **constant** time operation.
+This would be a **constant** time operation, as it doesn't depend on the size of the input.
 - **Worst Case**: If the `target` is the last element in the array, or not present at all, the loop will have to iterate through *every* element in the list.
 If the list has `n` elements, the function will perform `n` comparisons in the worst case.